Coconut Oatmeal Cookies

 - Flour: This recipe calls for all-purpose flour and has not been tested otherwise so please only substitute this is you’re confident making flour substitutions.

 - Oats: Use rolled oats, old fashioned oats or large flake oats.
+Quick oats are ok to use but the texture is better with rolled oats.

 - Coconut: I like unsweetened medium flaked coconut for this recipe but you could also use fine shredded coconut.
 Sweetened shredded coconut would also work but the cookies will be much sweeter and be higher in added sugar.